But it is September now … / The World so far away (A Postcard from Die)(2021)

 The Story

-So I used the three weeks of my presence there as a framing device for an open-ended pursuit, marking it as both temporary and transitory, bracketing a break.
-Using movement and photography as my primary investigative methods I explored an unknown territory of another kind – remote country life in near the most pittoresque where the rest of the world seemed far away.
+I used the three weeks of my presence there as a framing device for an open-ended pursuit, marking it as both temporary and transitory, bracketing a break.
+Using movement and photography as my primary investigative methods I explored an unknown territory of another kind – remote country life in an obviously pittoresque landscape where the rest of the world seemed far away.
 At a later stage text and texture were added.

 My main line of activity was to imagine how – under somewhat controlled conditions – one would approach, discover, appropriate that what is unknown.
 Alas, as an explorer and in the attempt to (re)learn the French language I ventured to find what was out there, neatly along mundane, everyday common-sense categories: